vvv214/s22-dataprivacy/index.md

 - Two assignments (10%) for theory (proofs) and practice (programming)
 - [Project](project.md) (solo or a group of 2: 40%): Click [here](https://docs.google.com/spreadsheets/d/19W2DKBKuOnUqCAbyxF12cZb0LaURGI93uBb7eGqKe3Y/edit?usp=sharing) to register your team with a tentative title, and submit your final report at [hotcrp](https://uva-privacycourse22-project.hotcrp.com/).
 If desired, teams can utilize office hours to get feedbacks on the project.

-## Schedule (tentative, subject to change), we will use [Zoom](https://virginia.zoom.us/j/99007718089?pwd=c1d2SXVKMUhXZU1DY3h1ZlpQcnVTUT09) until Feb 4
+## Schedule (tentative, subject to change), we will meet both in-person and using [Zoom](https://virginia.zoom.us/j/99007718089?pwd=c1d2SXVKMUhXZU1DY3h1ZlpQcnVTUT09)
-- Privacy attacks (1 lectures)
+- Privacy attacks
-- Introduction to differential privacy (2 lectures)
+- Introduction to differential privacy
-- Models of differential privacy (3 lectures)
+- Models of differential privacy
 - Paper presentations